AFRICA

 37) Is implementation of the merger before approval prohibited?

-No, as New Zealand's merger control regime is voluntary and parties do not have to apply for clearance.
-However, if parties proceed with implementation without obtaining clearance or authorisation and the New Zealand Commerce Commission considers that the merger is likely to substantially lessen competition, the parties risk the merger being investigated and potentially unwound, in addition to pecuniary penalties.
+No, implementation itself is not prohibited because New Zealand's merger control regime is voluntary and parties do not have to apply for clearance.
+However, if parties proceed with implementation without obtaining clearance or authorization, the New Zealand Commerce Commission can investigate.
+If the New Zealand Commerce Commission considers that the merger is likely to substantially lessen competition, it can bring legal proceedings seeking divestments and/or pecuniary penalties.

 38) May the parties get permission to implement before approval?